rafecolton/docker-builder/docs/enqueueing-a-build.md

 * `depth / type: string (must be int > 0)` - clone depth (default: no `--depth` argument passed to `git clone`)
 * `sync / type: bool` - sets whether the server should respond to a request immediately or block until build completes.
 The default behavior is to respond immediately (value: `false`).
-Set this to `true` to wait for a response after the buld and tag phases.
+Set this to `true` to wait for a response after the build and tag phases.
 Note that this will return before the server pushes the image to the registry.